DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Itchy Eyelids (Blepharitis) treatment in NYC?
-Would like to schedule an appointment with Ophthalmologist in Manhattan, Optometrist Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with NYC eye doctor.
+Would like to schedule an appointment with ophthalmologist in Manhattan Dr. Richard L. Deluca, optometrist and a leading optometry specialist Dr. Saba Khodadadian of Manhattan Eye Doctors & Specialists?
+Please contact our office for consultation with NYC eye doctor.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)